VillageHatShop.com is committed to giving you both the best price and best service when you shop for hats on the web. We strive for the following:

 The following are guidelines and limitations:

-Simply indicate to us by email or phone where the hat is being sold for less.
+Simply indicate to us by email or phone where the hat (same size and color) is in stock and being sold for less.
 Show us beforehand and we will match the price; show us within 30 days of purchase and we will issue a e-giftcard.

-Ebay, overstock, and other closeout sites may not apply; though if you see a lower price it does not hurt to ask we will do our best.
+Ebay, Overstock, Amazon and other closeout sites may not apply; Non-United States Websites do not apply; though if you see a lower price it does not hurt to ask we will do our best.
 Though this policy does not apply to our brick and mortar locations, again feel free to ask and we will do our best.

 VillageHatShop.com, however, is about more than price.
 We still strive for the same ideals that founder Fred Belinsky espoused below: